 Volunteer as Raptor Migration Counter

-17th August until 16th October 2016
+17th August until 16th October 2018

 What you should bring to BRC

-strong interest in bird migration and/or raptors,
+- have strong interest in bird migration and/or raptors,

-at least twelve days,
+- be able to come for at least twelve days,

-at least good basic English,
+- speak at least good basic English,

-you can endure a variety of weather conditions,
+- be able to endure a variety of weather conditions,

-can manage a daily walk (30 min.) over rather rough and steep terrain,
+- be able to manage a daily walk (30 min.) over rather rough and steep terrain,

 BRC will provide the following arrangements for counters:

-transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2).
+- Transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2).